vkhazin/multicloud-courseware/readme.md

 * Previous experience with public cloud providers: Aws, GCP, or Azure
 * Familiarity with Micro-services concepts
 * Recent hands-on experience with terminal/command line
-* Database and data-modeling awareness
+* Database and data-modelling awareness
 * The notion of security and compliance concerns

 ## Outline